webui-dev/webui/bridge/README.md

 # WebUI Bridge

 The WebUI Bridge connects the UI (_Web Browser_) with the backend application through WebSocket.
-This bridge is written in TypeScript, and it needs to be transpiled to JavaScript using [ESBuild](https://esbuild.github.io/) to produce `webui.js`, then converted to C header using the Python script `js2c.py` to generate `webui_bridge.h`.
+This bridge is written in TypeScript, and it needs to be transpiled to JavaScript using [ESBuild](https://esbuild.github.io/) to produce `webui.js`, then converted to C header using the Node script `js2c.js` to generate `webui_bridge.h`.

 ### Windows